MultiCrafter: High-Fidelity Multi-Subject Generation via Disentangled Attention and Identity-Aware Preference Alignment: Limitation.

 \section{Limitation.}

 Although MultiCrafter has achieved excellent performance in multi-subject driven image generation tasks, our work still has certain limitations, which also point the way for future research.

 First, the scale and quality of the training data are the primary limiting factors.
-Currently, high-quality, publicly available datasets for multi-subject driven generation remain scarce~\citep{wu2025less,chen2025xverse}.
+We discussed in detail the limitations imposed by the quality of our data in ~\Cref{sec:data_qulity}.
+Currently, high-quality, publicly available datasets for multi-subject driven generation remain scarce~\cite{wu2025less,chen2025xverse}.
 Although we have designed a complete automated data processing pipeline to extract training samples from videos, our dataset is still limited in scale and diversity due to the quantity and quality of open-source video data.

-Second, the effectiveness of our method has been primarily validated in two-subject scenarios.Since our multi-person dataset and the public MUSAR dataset~\citep{guo2025musar} mainly contain two subjects, the experiments in this paper were centered around this setting.
-The model's generation capability when handling three or more subjects has not been fully verified.
+Second, the effectiveness of our method has been primarily validated in two-subject scenarios.
+Since our multi-person dataset and the public MUSAR dataset~\cite{guo2025musar} mainly contain two subjects, the experiments in this paper were centered around this setting.
+Although we have supplemented some results from a small number of customized generation experiments with 3 person in ~\Cref{sec:app_multi_human}, the model’s generation capabilities when dealing with more objects have not yet been fully validated.
 It is worth noting that our framework was designed with scalability in mind; both the attention regularization mechanism and the Multi-ID Alignment Reward (based on the Hungarian algorithm) in the reinforcement learning framework can be directly extended to scenarios with more subjects.

 For future work, we plan to explore improvements from both data and model perspectives.
 On one hand, we will attempt to construct larger, higher-quality datasets containing a more diverse number of subjects by combining synthetic data with image editing~\cite{wu2025qwen} techniques.
 On the other hand, we will train and evaluate the model in scenarios with more subjects to further enhance the generalization and robustness of MultiCrafter, enabling it to handle more complex personalized image generation.